hermescenter/gdpr.observer/README.md

 Now you're ready to start your analysis.
 These commands should be run after the [setup](#setup).

-#### Input Lists
+#### Input Country Lists

-Input Lists are the lists of websites and it's associated metadata, that can be generated from Raw Files present in the rawlists\ directory:
+Input Lists are the lists of websites and it's associated metadata, by default categorized by Country, that can be generated from Raw Files present in the rawlists\ directory:

 ```
-# See lists of EDRi member websites
+# See lists of DE rawlist
 ls rawlists\
-head -4 rawlists/edri-gross-list.txt
+head -4 rawlists/DE
 ```

-TITOLO: OpenGraph Enrichment from RawLists
+#### OpenGraph Enrichment from RawLists

 Raw Files are automatically enriched with additional metadata using the [OpenGraph protocol](https://ogp.me), GeoIP and DNS reserve.

 By default a Rawlist of websites for each country subject to GDPR are provided, with only two entries: The Parliament and the Data Protection Authority.
+With contribution and curation by the community will be extended to all public agencies and beyond.

 The enriched country files will be saved into `output\metai\COUNTRY` directory, generated with the following command:
 ```